 Stand Up For Change

-From both human and financial perspectives, the cost of preventable patient death is staggering.
+From both human and financial perspectives, the cost of preventable patient harm and death is staggering.

 In the United States:

 - 200,000 deaths per year affect millions of family members, friends, and colleagues

 - Medical errors are the 3rd leading cause of death behind heart disease and cancer

 - The economic impact of medical errors is estimated to be between $19.5 and $958B per year

 - Medical errors are the 14th leading cause of death.

 - Preventable in-hospital deaths kill more people than Tuberculosis (TB), Malaria and HIV, combined.